How to Repair Corrupt Exchange Database Using Eseutil – Best Way

 eseutil /p <path_to_the_database>

-Post this recovery process, your Exchange database will be repaired successfully.
+After the recovery process, your Exchange database will be usable again.
 However, you might lose some important items during the recovery process.

-This is the major reason why most of the administrators don’t prefer running hard recovery to repair Exchange databases.
+This is the major reason why most administrators don’t prefer running hard recovery to repair Exchange databases.
 To eliminate the data loss chances, they prefer going with an automated solution that ensures complete recovery that too without losing a single bit of data.
-One such utility for the users is discussed below.

 A Perfect Solution to Repair Corrupt Exchange Databases